thomastoledo/FleuveJS/README.md

 You can bind an Observable behavior to the user's behavior.

-A Observable can be forked into multiple other Observables: each Observable child will dispatch some data everytime their parent dispatch some data.
+An Observable can be forked into multiple other Observables: each Observable child will dispatch some data everytime their parent dispatch some data.
 You can also close your stream of data, and everyone will know the Observable is complete.

 In short:
 - potentially infinite source of data;